Oxford City Athletic Club

 The Oxford City Athletic Club is an athletics club in Oxford, England.

 The club is at the Horspath Sports Ground by the BMW Mini factory.
 It is affiliated with the Oxfordshire Athletics Association, the South of England Athletic Association (SEAA), and UK Athletics.
 The club is accredited by England Athletics.

+History

+The origins of the club come from the formation of the YMCA Athletics Club and the Oxford Harriers AAC.
+In 1944, Monty Hillier of the Harriers, formed the Oxford Ladies Athletic Club.
+The men's club followed in 1946, which then led to the amalgamation of the two clubs later that year, although the official merger did not take place until 1976.

+Maureen Gardner represented the Oxford LAC during the 1948 Summer Olympics and won a silver medal in the 80 metres hurdles.
+Four years later in 1952, Diane Coates competed at the 1952 Summer Olympics.